Icinga/icinga2/doc/1-about.md

 ## <a id="contribute"></a> Contribute

-There are many ways to contribute to Icinga - whether it be sending patches, testing, reporting bugs, or reviewing and updating the documentation.
+There are many ways to contribute to Icinga -- whether it be sending patches, testing, reporting bugs, or reviewing and updating the documentation.
 Every contribution is appreciated!

 Please get in touch with the Icinga team at https://www.icinga.org/community/.

-If you want to help update this documentation please read [this howto](https://wiki.icinga.org/display/community/Update+the+Icinga+2+documentation).
+If you want to help update this documentation, please read [this howto](https://wiki.icinga.org/display/community/Update+the+Icinga+2+documentation).

 ### <a id="development-info"></a> Icinga 2 Development